mezebu/Serverless-Web-API/README.md

 ### API endpoints.

 - `POST /movies/reviews`
-  - Description: Add a movie review.
+  - Description: Add a movie review to the database.
 - `GET /movies/{movieId}/reviews`
   - Description: Get all the reviews for the specified movie.
 - `GET /movies/{movieId}/reviews?minRating=n`